microsoft/WhatTheHack/035-HubAndSpoke/Student/Resources/bicep/README.md

 ## Who should use these templates?

 The WTH philosophy intends to have students learn by doing, and recognizes that one of the best ways to learn is to troubleshoot problems.
-As such, using these templates instead of building your own lab will detract from your learning experience, and only recommended for the scenarios below:
+As such, using these templates instead of building your own lab will detract from your learning experience, and primarily recommended for the scenarios below:

 - Students who will not be completing a challenge which is a prerequisite to a later challenge
 - Students who are falling behind in the WTH due to issues unrelated to the core learning goals of this WTH